ghlin/ygopro-replay-inflate/README.md

 # YGOPRO replay inflate

-converts ygopro's replay file (.yrp) into json file contains each move.
+Convert ygopro's replay file (.yrp) into json file contains each move.

-> this is a demo version, there might be bugs.
+> this is a demo version, there might be bugs, and I didn't compile/test it on windows.

-> also, TAG duel are not supported by now.
+> also, TAG duels are not supported by now.

 ## How to build?

 ### Build requirements

-- `cmake`
+- `cmake >= 3.0.0`
 - `sqlite3`
 - `gcc` or `clang`
   > minimal version? not sure... as long as it supports c++17